tfullwood/yelp-roulette/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 # APP NOTES
 Be sure to add a .env file with a Yelp API token to the root of the server directory.

 Add a .env file to the root of the project directory to reference your local server url.

 ## Issues / Features
-Need to fix bug if no image is returned - this restaurant id to duplicate = ESmQNZBzmVUUWFwvkF5zpA or these coords - lat=37.774929&long=-122.419416

-Need to actually handle errors
+* Need to actually handle errors

-Fix segment element's width on the search component on mobile
+* Fix segment element's width on the search component on mobile

-Fix international maps link - link doesn't actually render a map outside the us
+* Fix international maps link - link doesn't actually render a map outside the us
+* Fix bug with the Map component state, it persists the previous map coords

 ### Future
-Add routes and other pages

-Add tests
+* Add tests

-Add location functionality (either lat/long or location searches)
+* Add location functionality (either lat/long or location searches)

-Pagination
+* Pagination

-Considering adding hours / is open functionality as well
+* Considering adding hours / is open functionality as well